Bhandaria, Garhwa: About Bhandaria Garhwa Jharkhand

 Bhandaria a Taluka/Block, close to Ramanujganj, is located 65 km from Garhwa.
 Bhandaria is located in south of Garhwa.
 It is one of the border location of Jharkhand.
 There is no network access at this location even after having huge population.

-Languages

-Languages spoken here include Asuri, an Austroasiatic language spoken by approximately 17 000 in India, largely in the southern part of Palamu; and Bhojpuri, a tongue in the Bihari language group with almost 40 000 000 speakers, written in both the Devanagari and Kaithi scripts.
+Demographics

+According to the 2011 census of India, Bhandaria CD block had a total population of 66,092, of which the entire population lived in rural areas.
+Bhandaria had a sex ratio of 970 females per 1000 males and a literacy rate of 58.19%.
+Population in the age range 0–6 years was 12,889.
+Scheduled Castes numbered 7,428 (11.24%) and Scheduled Tribes numbered 39,653 (60.00%).

+Hindus are the majority community in the block.

+The majority language spoken in this block is Sadri.